HEM: a margin-based loss for visual categorisation tasks: Experimental Methods

 \subsubsection{Training Data}

-Performance on continual learning was assessed with the aid of the Avalanche library \citep{Lomonaco_etal21,Carta_etal23} using four standard benchmark tasks: PermutedMNIST, SplitMNIST, SplitCIFAR10, and SplitCIFAR100.
+Performance on continual learning was assessed with the aid of the Avalanche library \citep{{Lomonaco_etal21,}Carta_etal23} using four standard benchmark tasks: PermutedMNIST, SplitMNIST, SplitCIFAR10, and SplitCIFAR100.
 In each case models were trained on a sequence of five sub-sets of data (training ``episodes'').
 Each trial used a different, randomly selected, sequence of training data sub-sets, and this same sequence of sub-tasks was used with each loss to ensure a fair comparison.
-Each loss function was tested in combination with five strategies for reducing catastrophic forgetting: Replay \citep{Robins93,Chaudhry_etal19}, Synaptic Intelligence \citep[SI;][]{Zenke_etal17}, Elastic Weight Consolidation \citep[EWC;][]{Kirkpatrick_etal17}, Less-Forgetful Learning \citep[LFL;][]{Jung_etal16}, and Learning without Forgetting \citep[LwF;][]{LiHoiem16}.
+Each loss function was tested in combination with five strategies for reducing catastrophic forgetting: Replay \citep{{Robins93,}Chaudhry_etal19}, Synaptic Intelligence (SI) \citep{Zenke_etal17}, Elastic Weight Consolidation (EWC) \citep{Kirkpatrick_etal17}, Less-Forgetful Learning (LFL) \citep{Jung_etal16}, and Learning without Forgetting (LwF) \citep{LiHoiem16}.
 The tasks and continual learning strategies were chosen as code for implementing them was available in the Continual Learning Baselines repository.\footnote{\url{https://github.com/ContinualAI/continual-learning-baselines}}